Iliaz-n/SQL-DATABASE-Learning-and-Management/README.md

 Feedback and Suggestions: We value your feedback!
 If you have any suggestions, ideas, or improvements for this repository, please open an issue or reach out to us.

 License:
-This repository is licensed under the General , which means you are free to use, modify, and distribute the contents of this repository for any purpose, including commercial purposes, provided you give appropriate credit and include a copy of the license in any redistribution.
+This repository is licensed under the GNU General Public Licence, which means you are free to use, modify, and distribute the contents of this repository for any purpose, including commercial purposes, provided you give appropriate credit and include a copy of the license in any redistribution.